 These compressors have one Scroll compression set driven by a single or three-phase induction motor.
 The Scroll set is mounted at the upper end of the rotor shaft of the motor.
 The rotor shaft axis is in the vertical plane.

 2.2 Nomenclature

-The model designation contains the following technical information about the compressors:
+The model designation contains the following technical information about the standard and vapour injection compressors:

 2.3 Application range

 2.3.1 Qualified refrigerants and oils